Magnus Møller Ziegler

 My research is in the history of political thought.
 My main interest is the intellectual discourse of the German Vormärz period (c.
 1820-1848), mainly political Hegelianism and the cultural and socio-political reception of Hegel's philosophy more broadly, but also discussions about constitutionalism, press freedom, and the relationship between religion and politics.
 I also do research on Karl Marx, both as an integrated part of and as an outlier to the above.

-Currently, I am finishing my PhD dissertation at Aarhus University, which is on Young Hegelian continuites in Karl Marx's mature opus magnum, Capital.
+Currently, I am finishing my PhD dissertation at Aarhus University, which is on Young Hegelian continuites in Karl Marx's mature magnum opus, Capital.
 I hope to hand in the dissertation in 2022, though the global pandemic has put a serious strain on my efforts.

 Futher, I am also currently interested in: